MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 ## Create a Dev Center and Dev Center project

-Managed DevOps Pools provides you with an option to create a Dev Center and Dev Center project when you create your pool.
-If you want to create them ahead of time, perform the following steps.
+Managed DevOps Pools requires a Dev Center and Dev Center project.
+You have the option to create a Dev Center and Dev Center project when you create your pool in the Azure portal, but if you want to create them ahead of time, perform the following steps.

 * [Create a Dev Center](#create-a-dev-center)
 * [Create a Dev Center Project](#create-a-dev-center-project)